Abigail-Diaz/Budget-Tracker/README.md

 ## Description
 A budget application that allows users to edit and add expenses.
 The application also provides users to see their expenses in a linear graph over the selected month.
-The data on the graphs are up to six months in the past, excluding the current month.
+The data on the graphs are up to five months in the past, plus the current month.
 The app also provides the list of expenses and a budget interface that displays monthly expense data against budgeted amounts in each category.

 ## Installation Instructions